-Next time you are visiting Cape Town and want to get out of the city for a weekend, pick up a rental car at Cape Town airport and head east on the N2 towards Hermanus and the Arabella Hotel and Spa, our very favourite place to stop and stay for a weekend (or longer!).
+Next time you are visiting Cape Town and want to get out of the city for a weekend, pick up a rental car at Cape Town airport and head east on the N2 towards Hermanus and the Arabella Hotel and Spa, our very favourite place to stop and stay for a weekend (or longer — how about a honeymoon after your wedding in Cape Town?).
 This place is an absolute gem, combining fabulous accommodation and food with a most picturesque setting on the lagoon and surrounded by a top-class golf course.
 The really excellent Spa is the cherry on the top.
 It is just an hours’ drive from Cape Town, between Kleinmond and Betty’s Bay.
 The rooms at the Arabella all overlook either the golf course and lagoon or the poolside gardens and waterfall; spoil yourself and book a suite if you can…really lovely!

 The Spa offers all kinds of treatments and massages and you should really try their signature “African Rain Forest Experience” – 2 hours of bliss as you move from one water and steam treatment to the next!
 Even if you do not have a treatment, all hotel guests can use the Spa facilities – Sauna, steam room, indoor heated hydro-pool and the outdoor lap pool at no extra charge.

 It is a great place to relax and a great refuge on a rainy weekend.
 The golf course is brilliant and enjoyable for golfers of all levels.

 The hotel has two restaurants; we have only eaten at the more informal place which serves breakfast, lunch and dinner with themed supper buffets (excellent!) on the weekends; there is also a fine-dining option.

 Places to visit nearby: